jassimabdullatheef/jassim.in/src/routes/blog/posts/how-social-media-lost-its-way.md

 While we navigated our own crises of self-worth, another transformation was taking place behind closed doors.
 Algorithms—vast, calculating, exquisitely precise—began to monitor everything we did: every click, every pause, every hesitation.
 Their job was simple: understand us better than we understand ourselves and keep us engaged for as long as possible.

 To do this, they tracked our preferences, predicted our desires, and arranged our feeds to match our beliefs.
 The intention was not sinister; these systems were built to make our experience smoother, more relevant, more enjoyable.
 Yet the outcome was profound.
-By feeding us what we already liked, they gradually closed us off from opposing viewpoints.
+By feeding us what we already liked, they gradually closed us off from opposing viewpoints[sn: Remember the cambridge analytica scandal?
+If not, look it up: <a href="https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal" target="_blank">Facebook–Cambridge Analytica data scandal
+</a>].
 Echo chambers formed.
 Polarization deepened.
 Civil discourse weakened.

 Meanwhile, misinformation began to spread at a velocity no newspaper or broadcaster could ever match.
 Content no longer needed to be true; it only needed to be shareable.
 Entire societies felt the effect of this shift.
 Public health decisions, political movements, and cultural debates became vulnerable to distortions and half-truths circulating at light speed.